Skip to main content

 1. Coding Language and Computing Platforms

-PyARC is developed in Python 2.7.
-It is being distributed with the Workbench user interface developed at ORNL.
-Workbench distributes compatible version of Python for PyARC.
-Workbench can be used on MAC, Linux or Windows workstation to execute PyARC and the ARC codes locally or on a remote cluster.
+PyARC is a python module that is integrated and distributed with the Workbench user interface developed at ORNL.
+Workbench can be used on Mac, Linux or Windows workstations to execute PyARC and the integrated codes locally or on a remote cluster.

 2. Description of Purpose

-PyARC itself does not typically take much time (1s-5min), but the ARC codes that are run can take longer: 1 minute to 1 hour depending on size and complexity of problem and machine utilized.
+PyARC itself does not typically take much time (1s-5min), but the integrated codes that are run can take longer: 1 minute to a few hours depending on size and complexity of problem and machine utilized.

 2. Nicolas E. Stauff, Taek K. Kim, Robert A. Lefebvre, Brandon R. Langley, Bradley T. Rearden, Integration of the Argonne Reactor Computation codes into the NEAMS Workbench,” American Nuclear Society Annual Meeting, Philadelphia, PA, USA, June 17-21, 2018.